dabc312GitHub/dabc312GitHub/README.md

   <br/>
   <br/>
   <br/>
-  Hi, I am Daryl B. a copmuter science student that likes pizza, coding and drawing by pc.
+  Hi, I am Daryl B. a copmuter science student that likes pizza, coding and making games or xr projects.
 I like to support new projects and tecaching.
   <br/>
   <br/>